Aliases for ITGA4 Gene

 GeneCards Summary for ITGA4 Gene

 ITGA4 (Integrin, Alpha 4 (Antigen CD49D, Alpha 4 Subunit Of VLA-4 Receptor)) is a Protein Coding gene.
-Diseases associated with ITGA4 include chronic venous insufficiency and breast sarcoma.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include fibronectin binding.
+Diseases associated with ITGA4 include progressive multifocal leukoencephalopathy and pediatric multiple sclerosis.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include cell adhesion molecule binding and fibronectin binding.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot for ITGA4 Gene